RevealBi/Documentation/docs/wpf/maximizing-visualizations.md

-Let’s assume that you have a dashboard with three visualizations, where each visualization is showing data for a different division of your company, i.e., “Marketing”, “Sales” and “HR”.
+Let’s assume that you have a dashboard with three visualizations, where each visualization is showing data for a different division of your company, i.e., “Marketing”, “Sales” and “Healthcare”.

 ![](images/maximize-three_divisions_dashboard.png)